Run planned maintenance safely

 | Replica scaling | You need more capacity, stronger fault tolerance, or a deliberate reduction after a change. | The operator grows or shrinks the StatefulSet and manages peer membership as the replica count changes. | Do not treat scale-down as a harmless cost-saving action on a production Raft cluster. |

-| Maintenance mode | Admission policy requires the openbao.org/maintenance=true signal before restarts or controlled deletes. | The operator annotates managed resources so maintenance-only actions are allowed under the configured break-glass groups. | This is not a generic bypass for random edits.
-It is a controlled operational mode. |
+| Maintenance mode | Admission policy requires the openbao.org/maintenance=true signal before restarts or controlled deletes. | The operator annotates managed resources so callers with maintenance permission on the owning OpenBaoCluster can perform planned restarts or deletes. | Grant the custom maintenance verb on the owning OpenBaoCluster before using this path. |

-| Pause reconciliation | You need a short-lived window where the operator stops mutating the cluster while you inspect or repair it. | The operator stops normal reconciliation until you resume it. | Pausing is not the same thing as recovery and is not enough for safe-mode incidents. |
+| Pause reconciliation | You need a short-lived window where the operator stops mutating the cluster while you inspect or repair it. | The operator stops normal reconciliation until you resume it. | Pausing stops normal reconciliation, but safe-mode incidents still require the dedicated recovery flow. |

 Drain nodes without breaking quorum